-- The Executive Director of the Commission will aid in the appointment of members to an initial 1-year term; - ii.
-After the initial 1-year term, a member may be reappointed for an additional 1-year term; - iii.
-Each voting member may serve no more than two terms consecutively. - iv.
-An appointed member serving more than one year of a term to which another person was appointed may serve only one additional consecutive full term as an appointed member; and - v.
-Members of the Subcommittees serve without compensation.
+- i.
+The Executive Director of the Commission will aid in the appointment of members to an initial 1-year term; - ii.
+After the initial 1-year term, a member may be reappointed for antwo additional 1-year terms; - iii.
+Each voting member may serve no more than two three terms consecutively.